Opening an online bank account: Our step-by-step guide

 Online-only banks, also known as challenger banks, have risen in popularity recently.
 Banks like Monzo are online-only as they don’t have any physical branches.
 You can usually open an online-only bank on your smartphone with the bank’s app or online through their website.
 You will need to provide proof of identity and address so they can verify your details.
 Some digital banks may require you to record a video of yourself as well as supplying documents so they’re sure it’s really you.

-How do I switch from an existing bank account?
+Switching from an existing bank account

 It’s easy to switch from an existing bank account to a new one – all the details will be handled by your new bank.
 When you apply, simply tell your new bank that you’d like to move over your current account.